-A Mother’s Guide to Suicide Prevention – This 45-minute presentation covers the signs of depression and suicide ideation Kimberly did not recognize in her son, Tom, a discussion and guided activity around depression, and the questions to ask if you are concerned someone you know might be experiencing suicide ideation.
+A Mother’s Guide to Suicide Prevention – This approximately 45-minute presentation covers the signs of depression and suicide ideation Kimberly did not recognize in her son, Tom, a discussion and guided activity around depression, and the questions to ask if you are concerned someone you know might be experiencing suicide ideation.
 The presentation has been reviewed by mental health and prevention professionals to ensure it follows best practices.
 This presentation is followed by a 15-minute audience question and answer session.

-Words Matter: Using Constructive Language Around Mental Illness and Suicide - Words have power.
+Our Language Matters: Using Constructive Language Around Mental Illness and Suicide - Words have power.
 By subtly shifting the way we talk about mental illness and suicide, we can help reduce the stigma around them, leading to normalized and candid conversations so those experiencing them can confidently ask for help without fear of judgment.
-This 45 minute presentation defines and discusses stigma and its consequences and briefly gives examples of mental health conditions, their causes and treatments.
-It then details best practices for talking about mental health conditions; helps audience members understand how our society stigmatizes mental illness; and shares some guidelines for the best ways to speak about mental illness and suicide, speak with survivors of suicide loss, what to do they catch themselves speaking in stigmatizing ways, and how they can approach others who use stigmatizing language.
+This 45-minute presentation defines stigma; briefly introduces the definition, causes, and treatments for mental health conditions; helps audience members understand how our society stigmatizes mental illness; and shares some guidelines for the best ways to speak about mental illness and suicide, speak with survivors of suicide loss, what to do they catch themselves speaking in stigmatizing ways, and how they can approach others who use stigmatizing language.
 This presentation is followed by a 15-minute audience question and answer session.

 Finding Hope and Purpose After Suicide Loss – This 30-minute keynote address introduces the audience to Tom, and then transitions into a discussion of his descent into depression and his suicide.
 It then moves to a discussion of Kimberly’s journey to writing about Tom’s death and becoming an advocate for suicide prevention.
 The presentation wraps up with some thoughts and observations around improving access to mental health services and reducing the stigma around mental illness and suicide deaths.